-- 205. An overview of the weights w{gov} and w{corp} applied for the calculation of the volatility adjustments for EEA currencies and countries applicable from 31 March 2019 are set out in Table 11 below13.
-The derivation of the weights is described in the annex to this section. - 206.
-The weights and durations of the underlying currency- and country-parts of the representative portfolios are set out in the Excel files of the respective monthly publication of the risk-free interest rate term structures on EIOPA's website using filenames "EIOPA_RFR_YYYYMMDD_VA_portfolios.xlsx". - 207.
-For Iceland, there is not enough reliable information to calculate long-term average spreads.
-Therefore, Croatia has been assigned as a peer country for the VA calculation.
-Croatian spreads and risk corrections on the one hand and Icelandic króna weights on the other hand are used to derive a VA. - 208.
-The last subsection of section 9 describes the approach for non-EEA currencies during the preparatory phase and the beginning of Solvency II in 2016 and thereafter.
+- 11.4.1.
+An overview of the weights $w{gov}$ and $w{corp}$ applied for the calculation of the volatility adjustments for EEA currencies and countries applicable from 31 March 2022 respectively 31 March 2023 are set out below in Table 11.
+The derivation of the weights is described in ANNEX F.11 Calculation of the weights for the government and corporate portfolios. - 11.4.2.
+The weights and durations of the underlying currency- and country-parts of the representative portfolios are set out in the Excel files of the respective monthly publication of the risk-free interest rate term structures on EIOPA's website using filenames "EIOPA\RFR\YYYYMMDD\VA\portfolios.xlsx". - 11.4.3.
+The last subsection 11.9 describes the approach for non-EEA currencies during the preparatory phase and the beginning of Solvency II in 2016 and thereafter.

-13 The applicable weights before 31 March 2019 are available in 14.H Annex to subsection 9.D: Methodology to update the representative portfolios under 8.
-Historical overview of the government bond- and corporate bond-weights used for the respresentative portfolios.
+&lt;sup>13 The applicable weights before 31 March 2022 are available in 14.H Annex to subsection 9.D: Methodology to update the representative portfolios under 8.
+Historical overview of the government bond- and corporate bond-weights used for the representative portfolios.